I had just emailed a client. He was thrilled with my work and wanted to buy more of my services.

 When you hit those pain points of frustration, you can remember your WHY and push through the hard parts.

-If you’re working on getting a side hustle started, like an Amazon Affiliate site, then your why might be related to:
+If you’re working on getting a side hustle started, like Amazon Affiliate websites, then your why might be related to:

 - Pay off debt.